ConstantinT/Lantern/README.md

 # Lantern

-Lantern is a small tool I created to learn something about Azure authentication, tokens and more.
+Lantern is a small tool I created to learn something about Azure authentication, tokens and about C#.
 Maybe It helps you to learn too.
 The code for authentication, is mainly copied from [auth.py](https://github.com/dirkjanm/ROADtools/blob/master/roadlib/roadtools/roadlib/auth.py) of [roadtools](https://github.com/dirkjanm/ROADtools) from [Dirk-Jan](https://twitter.com/_dirkjan) and ported to c#.
 All credits for the authentication poart goes to him.

 How Azure PRT works is mainly described in these two articles: